sighupio/furyctl/README.md

 <!-- <KFD-DOCS> -->

-Furyctl is a simple CLI tool to:
+Furyctl is a command line interface tool to:

+- create and manage Fury clusters on AWS
 - download and manage the Kubernetes Fury Distribution (KFD) modules
-- create and manage Fury clusters on AWS

 <br/>

 ![Furyctl usage](docs/assets/furyctl.gif)

+> 💡 Learn more about the Kubernetes Fury Distribution in the [official site](https://kubernetesfury.com).

 ## Installation